CrabOfCrabs/CircleShit/README.md

-# CircleShit
+# CirccleShit
 some circle rendering stuff

-If you want to run just run ./compAll.sh
+If you want to see bouncing circle just run ./compAll.sh